Atrobucca

 Atrobucca is a genus of marine ray-finned fishes belonging to the family Sciaenidae, the drums and croakers.
 These fishes are found in the Indo-West Pacific region.

 Taxonomy

-Atrobucca was first proposed as a monospecific genus in 1963 by Yuan-ting Chu, Yun-ling Lo and Han-ling Wu with Sciaena nibe as its designated type species and its only species.
+Atrobucca was first proposed as a monospecific genus in 1963 by Chu Yuan-Ting, Yun-ling Lo and Han-ling Wu with Sciaena nibe as its designated type species and its only species.
 S. nibe had been described in 1911 by David Starr Jordan and William Francis Thompson from Wakanoura in the Wakayama Prefecture of Japan.
 This genus is classified in the family Sciaenidae which is placed within the suborder Sciaenoidei of the order Acanthuriformes in the 5th edition of Fishes of the World.

 Etymology

 Atrobucca is a combination of atro, meaning "black", and bucca, which means "mouth", an allusion to the black mouth and pharyngeal cavity of the type species.

 Species

 Atrobucca contains the following valid species: